 Grand Priory of Knights Templar in the United Kingdom

-From the Grand Priory Chaplains
+From the Office of the Grand Priory Chaplains

 The Road to Emmaus by Chevalier Geoffrey Adams, KTJ.

 Taken from the Gospel of St Luke: